cgreen18/Auburn-REU-on-UAVs/Installation/README.md

 # Instructions to set up the environment

 ### Date
-The whole environment was tested as of June 10th, 2019.
-Does not work yet.
+The whole environment was tested as of June 12th, 2019.

 ### Operating System